JamieBiddulph/lamp_setup/README.md

 # lamp_setup
-Script for setting up a LAMP environment
+Script for setting up a LAMP environment -
+NOT for production use;
+Use at your own risk